Improved Group Robustness via Classifier Retraining on Independent Splits: Method

-\textbf{Circumventing memorization with independent splits. } Examples being memorized must inevitably impact their ability to be useful in subsequent usage.
-As memorized examples' (i.e. already correctly classified) loss must be low, their gradients contain little information to be of much use.
-Furthermore, the features of memorized examples might not be representative of their group during test time: Figure \ref{fig:seen-vs-unseen} presents a visualization of the features between seen versus unseen examples.
-Thus, combining this observation with the evidences for ERM trained DNNs containing good features, CROIS performs robust classifier retraining on \textit{unseen} examples ($D_L$ in Algorithm \ref{alg:mainalg}) in hope of learning a classifier that utilizes features more representative of examples during test time.
+Tackling this memorization problem is crucial, and we achieve this using {independent splits}.
+As memorized examples' (i.e., already correctly classified) loss must be low, their gradients contain little helpful information.
+Furthermore, the features of memorized examples might not represent their group during test time: Figure \ref{fig:seen-vs-unseen} presents a visualization of the features between seen versus unseen examples.
+Thus, combining this observation with the evidence for deep nets containing good features, our method performs robust classifier retraining on \textit{unseen} examples ($D'_L$ in Algorithm \ref{alg:mainalg}) in the hope of learning a classifier that utilizes features more representative of examples during test time.
+Our experimental results confirm these intuitions: the results from Table \ref{tab:train-labels-results} show that robust classifier retraining without independent split indeed performs worse.
+Finally, as a side benefit, the independent split lends itself to theoretical analysis, which we provide in Section \ref{sec:theory}.
+This further supports the soundness of our method.